Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 • Max.
 Group Size 12 Travellers

-• Starts & ends in Johannesburg, South Africa
+• Starts & ends in Pretoria, South Africa

 • Accommodation Bungalow or Chalet